The Math of Money Management: Why You Need the Kelly Criterion

 The Silent Killer: Variance

 Imagine you have $1,000.
-You find a great bet and decide to wager $500 (50%).
+You find a bet you love and wager $500 (50%).
 You lose.
 Now you have $500.
-To get back to $1,000, you need to make a 100% profit on your remaining money.
-The math works against you when you lose.
+To get back to $1,000, you need a 100% return on what's left.
+The math turns brutal when you're behind.

 The Solution: The Kelly Criterion

 In 1956, a scientist at Bell Labs named John Kelly developed a formula to answer one simple question: "How much should I bet when I have an edge?"
+We recommend Pinnacle's comprehensive breakdown for deeper technical context.

 The answer is the Kelly Criterion.
 It balances two competing goals: